 Best place to have: Mavalli Tiffin Room in Indiranagar

-9. Maddur vada
+9. Maddur Vada: Snack Time!

 A very popular tea time snack, it becomes difficult to stop once you start munching these fritters.
 This Karnataka cuisine recipe derives its name from Maddur town in Mandya, Karnataka.
-Unlike regular Vada which looks like a donut, Maddur Vada is made with maida, semolina, and few spices.
+Unlike regular Vada which looks like a doughnut, Maddur Vada is made with maida, semolina, and few spices.
 You will find this famous fritter snack served in trains and tea-stalls.
 This Karnataka food item is best enjoyed with coconut chutney and filter coffee.

 Best place to have: Maddur Tiffany’s in Mandya, Go Native in Bangalore

-10. Coorg Pandi Curry
+10. Coorg Pandi Curry: For Non-Vegetarians

 A non-vegetarian delicacy hailing from the land of Coorg, Pandi Curry is made everytime there is a reason for celebration.
 Traditionally, the dish was made with wild boar and vinegar made out from wild black fruit, but the contemporary version uses pork meat and special ‘Coorg Vinegar’ which imparts a distinct sour flavour.
 The rich dark colour to the gravy is imparted by freshly ground spice blend.
 The curry is best enjoyed with rice roti or rice balls.